New Homes in Los Angeles for Sale

-In fact, construction of new homes in Los Angeles has – for decades – fallen behind the pace of the city’s population growth, which has made in impact on prices.
+New developments in Los Angeles have – for decades – fallen behind the pace of the city’s population growth, which has made in impact on prices.
 Even with more newly-built homes coming on the market, there is still upward pressure on housing prices.
 Many new construction homes today sit where older homes once stood, but have since been razed and replaced.
-Be sure to register for a free account so that you can receive email alerts whenever Los Angeles new construction listings come on the market.
+Be sure to register for a free account so that you can receive alerts whenever new homes in Los Angeles come on the market.